SamuelN-CyberSec/Network-Security-Hardening-Using-Wireshark/README.md

 # Network-Security-Hardening-Using-Wireshark
 In this  project I used Wireshark to analyze network traffic on a  Windows 11 system connected via a network.
-The goal is to detect insecure communications.
-Misconfiguration and suspicious behavior to guide system-level hardening.
+The goal is to detect insecure communications, misconfiguration and suspicious behavior to guide system-level hardening.

 ##Objectives
 -Capture and analyze baseline network traffic